chevereto/v3-docs/features/external-storage.md

 If you want to use a custom domain follow the [CNAME](https://docs.aws.amazon.com/AmazonS3/latest/dev/VirtualHosting.html#VirtualHostingCustomURLs) documentation.
 Otherwise just make sure that the [Storage URL](#storage-url) ends with `/<your_bucket_name>/`

-### S3 Compatible

-The S3 Compatible API allows to upload images to any bucket implementing the S3 standard.
-The configuration is exactly the same as Amazon S3 but the storage isn't provided by Amazon.

 ### Backblaze B2

-Todo.
+The Backblaze B2 API allows to upload images to [Backblaze's cloud storage system](https://www.backblaze.com/b2/cloud-storage.html).

 ### FTP

 The FTP API allows to upload images to a server implementing the [File Transfer Protocol](https://en.wikipedia.org/wiki/File_Transfer_Protocol).

-### SFTP

-The SFTP API allows to upload images to a server implementing the [SSH File Transfer Protocol](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol).

 ### Google Cloud